-Mango chow is a tangy, spicy street food in Trinidad and Tobago.
-It combines green or half-ripe mangoes, seasonings, and spices to create a delicious snack.
+Mango chow is a sweet, tangy and spicy street food in Trinidad and Tobago.
+It combines half-ripe or ripe mango pieces, seasonings, and spices to create a delicious, healthy snack.

 For the most part, chow is a popular street food in Trinidad and Tobago.
 It is made with salt, pepper, fresh seasonings and pieces of fruit and/or veggies that are (usually) in season.